-The next Mac operating system is called macOS Big Sur.
-The version numbering finally goes to 11 to signify a major transition year for the Mac and Apple.
+The 2020 Mac operating system was called macOS Big Sur.
+In this release, the version numbering went to 11 to signify a major transition year for the Mac and Apple.

-The naming for Mac operating systems has used macOS 10 or Mac OS X since its first release in 2001.
-By moving the version number forward Apple wants to signify the importance of the Apple Silicon transition happening this fall, and the design revisions that will arrive for all customers in the fall of 2020.
+The naming for Mac operating systems had used macOS 10 or Mac OS X since 2001.
+By moving the version number forward, Apple wanted to signify the importance of the Apple Silicon transition and the design revisions that will come to future Macs running the custom processors.

 macOS Big Sur Features